 Why ANR is effective while Rapid Detox is not?

 This consistent chemical response becomes automatic and is the body’s new “normal”.
-If the intake of the new substance is interrupted, the body will need to try and re-regulate itself.
-This process is known as withdrawal syndrome.
+If the intake of the new substance is interrupted, the body will still release the chemical response.
+This can cause unpleasant symptoms, and the process is known as withdrawal syndrome.

-Imagine if all diabetes patients were treated with exactly the same amount of insulin.
+For example, imagine if all diabetes patients were treated with the exact same amount of insulin.
 The medication would not be effective for everyone and could cause life-threatening complications if not managed correctly.

-While they are still regularly promoted, Detox or Rapid Detox procedures can today be considered treatments from the past.
-Rapid Detox is becoming less relevant as ANR becomes more available.
+While they are still regularly promoted, Detox or Rapid Detox procedures are treatments from the past.
+Rapid Detox is becoming less relevant as ANR becomes more widely available.

 ANR relies on science-based medicine and 30 years of clinical experience from Dr. Waismann, who identified the biological roots of opioid dependency in the 90’s.
 A major benefit of ANR includes the ability to assess the Endorphin-Receptor balance.
 ANR’s success is directly related to our ability to evaluate the endorphin-receptor balance of each individual.
 This allows us to bring each patient to their optimal chemical balance, giving them the ability to resume their lives free from dependency.
 This is the most profound difference between ANR and any other treatment.
 A dependence-free life is what we can achieve with the ANR technique.